implse/Recursion/README.md

       - Not always easy to do.
       - Can you iteratively compute larger subproblems.
       - Can you emulate the recursive stack using other data structure.

+## Uses of Recursion

+  - Traversing hierarchical data structures, such as DOM tree, XML, file systems.
+  - Data mining using web crawlers.
+  - Used in compilers and linkers in the software build process.
+  - Evaluation of arithmetic expressions.
+  - Passing technical interviews.